-If your business is involved in construction and it engages self-employed workers, the business will likely need to register with the Revenue as a contractor.
+If your business is involved in construction and it engages self-employed workers, the business will likely need to register with the Revenue as a contractor under the Construction Industry Scheme (CIS).
 The main effect of being a contractor is tax must be deducted from non-employee construction workers, whether the labour is provided by self-employed people or limited companies.
 You must file monthly returns with the Revenue informing them of the payments made to subcontractors and the tax deducted, which must be paid to the Revenue along with tax and National Insurance deducted from your employees (if you have any).

 Contractor requirements apply to a wide range of situations (not just construction companies) and include the following:-

 - The rules apply no matter what your business’s legal structure is.
 Limited companies, partnerships and sole-traders are all caught by the legislation

 - Organisations that spend £1 million per year over three years are “deemed” contractors and are required to register as such.
 This covers government departments and housing associations, for example

 - Property developers must also register for contractor status.
 This can be over looked by builders as they might not necessarily think that renovating and selling property comes under the construction industry scheme.

 There are some exceptions.
 Those in the following circumstances do not need to apply for contractor status:-